Worldwide Guide to Women in Leadership

 2002-04 Minister of Women's Affairs Dr. Habiba Sorabi

-ist and Medical Teacher, in exile in Pakistan from 1996 and in 2005 she became Governor of
+Pharmacist and Medical Teacher, in exile in Pakistan from 1996, Governor of

 2002-04 Minister of State and Presidential Advisor for Women's Affairs Dr. Mahboba Hoqooqmal